ThatSINEWAVE/Discord-Honeypot-System/README.md

 ## Credits

-- wordlist.txt - this is a renamed version of the [usernames.txt](https://github.com/jeanphorn/wordlist/blob/master/usernames.txt) by @jeanphorn
+- [usernames.txt](https://github.com/jeanphorn/wordlist/blob/master/usernames.txt) - used as the wordlist.txt for the generators.
-- profile images - all 1000 profile images have been sourced from [pfps.gg](https://pfps.gg/)
+- [pfps.gg](https://pfps.gg/) - source of all 1000 profile images.

 ## Warning